maxjustus/chttpjs/README.md

 Set `compression` in options:

-- `"lz4"` - fast, WASM (default)
+- `"lz4"` - fast, native in Node.js with WASM fallback (default)
 - `"zstd"` - ~2x better compression, native in Node.js with WASM fallback
 - `"none"` - no compression

-ZSTD uses native bindings in Node.js when available, falling back to WASM in browsers.
+ZSTD and LZ4 use native bindings in Node.js when available, falling back to WASM in browsers.
 Run `npm run bench` to see compression ratios and speeds for your data.

 ## Development